ericdachen/ericdachen/README.md

 Business and entrepreneurship drives our creativity.
 Computer science gives us the tools to express it!!

-As a junior in University of Waterloo's Computer Science and Business Administration Double Degree program, I am excited to explore the world of computer science to develop innovative solutions to some of the world's most pressing issues.
+As a senior in University of Waterloo's Computer Science and Business Administration Double Degree program, I am excited to explore the world of computer science to develop innovative solutions to some of the world's most pressing issues.

 Please feel free to contact me at erche3742@gmail.com